gordonknoppe/magento-cachebuster/README.md

 ## Configuration

-**Attention** These settings should be set on the website scope to prevent issues with some functionality in the admin panel not working.

 This module is configured via the "System" configuration section under the group "Cachebuster Settings".

 * **Enable cachebuster**
   * Enables the module behavior which rewrites URLs on the frontend.
 It is important that your mod_rewrite rules are configured before enabling this setting.
 * **File extensions**
   * Comma-separated list of file extensions which will be rewritten with timestamp applied.
 Extensions configured here must be defined in your rewrite rule.

+**Note:** Behavior only takes affect on the frontend, admin area static file urls are not processed

 ## mod_rewrite configuration